LUSAS-Software/LUSAS-API-Examples/jupyter_notebook/README.md

-# Installation Guide for Python & Jupiter Notebooks
+# Jupyter Notebook Examples

+This directory includes plethora of examples going through most of the LPI.
+Jupyter Notebook examples is the recommended way to interact will LUSAS for beginers.

-## Setting up Python on Windows
+## ⚙️Setting up Python on Windows

 You can first check if Python is already installed on your system through one of the follwoing methods: